Cherreads

 -BAM!

-Teen's body flew backward and crashed into a nearby table, sending plates and food scattering and a group of girls shrieking.
+Teen flew backward and crashed straight into a nearby table, sending plates, cups, and food flying while the girls seated there screamed and scrambled away.

 "Kyyaaa!"